Naive-Bae/technical-writing/clustering-beyond-k-means.md

 # Clustering beyond K-means

+What follows is a reading designed to supplement content from [The Nuts and Bolts of Machine Learning](https://www.coursera.org/learn/the-nuts-and-bolts-of-machine-learning), a course I wrote in Google's Advanced Data Analytics certificate program.
+The related content includes instructional videos, quizzes, and exemplar Python notebooks, all of which I wrote.
+For example, further discussion of the K-means algorithm can be found in the [K-means for color compression](https://github.com/Naive-Bae/notebooks/blob/main/K_means_for_color_compression.ipynb) notebook, which is where many of the visuals in this reading were generated.
+Note that the notebook must be opened in Colab and run in its entirety to populate some of the visuals, as they do not persist on GitHub.

+___

 As you now know, K-means is a powerful and straightforward way to group data based on its proximity to other data.
 However, as with all models, K-means has its limitations.
 This reading will review the strengths of K-means and also demonstrate some of its weaknesses.
 Additionally, you’ll learn about two additional clustering methodologies to explore as alternatives:

 * DBSCAN